Peter Staley: Involvement with TAG

 In 1991, Staley founded an ACT UP activist affiliate called TAG (which originally stood for Treatment Action Guerrillas, and later Treatment Action Group).
 Formed from ACT UP's Treatment and Data Committee, the group was focused on actively working to pursue AIDS treatment solutions through activism, and working with groups that had been targeted by ACT UP, such as pharmaceutical companies.
 As an event to launch the birth of the group, Staley draped a giant condom over the home of North Carolina Republican Senator Jesse Helms on September 5, 1991, protesting the position the senator had taken on AIDS-related issues.
 The side of the giant nylon condom replica read "A condom to stop unsafe politics - Helms is deadlier than a virus."
 After police arrived, the group stopped the protest, and helped remove the condom.
 No one was arrested, and Helms decided not to press charges.
 Years later, Staley would reveal that the stunt had been funded by David Geffen.

 TAG broke away from ACT UP to focus on protesting government agencies on working for faster drug solutions through more coordinated AIDS research efforts.
 At the 1992 International AIDS Conference in Amsterdam, the group called for negotiations and more proactive measures than protests in order to achieve those goals.
 Staley later said that he regretted the split, wishing that they had been "able to keep it together as an organization."

 amfAR

-From 1991 to 2004, Staley served on the board of amfAR (the Foundation for AIDS Research).
+From 1991 to 2004, Staley was on the board of amfAR (the Foundation for AIDS Research).
 A nonprofit organization dedicated to supporting HIV/AIDS research, prevention, and treatment education, the group has invested more than $366 million in its various programs over the course of its history, which have spawned significant advances in the realm of the treatment and prevention of HIV.
-During this time, he was named to President Bill Clinton's AIDS National Task Force on AIDS Drug Development, an 18-member panel of scientists, doctors and AIDS advocates to work to speed the research for new AIDS drugs.
+During this time, he was named to President Bill Clinton's AIDS National Task Force on AIDS Drug Development, an 18-member panel of scientists, doctors, and AIDS advocates to work to speed the research for new AIDS drugs.
 In October 2000, he was honored by the organization as the recipient of their Award of Courage.